Murder of Arthur Collins: Investigation and arrest

 A combined 200 New York City and Transit Authority police officers searched the subway and neighborhood surrounding the 125th Street station for the killer.
 Meanwhile, Collins's widow and several witnesses assisted in the creation of the killer's facial composite.

-Four days after the murder, Esli Ramon Gonzalez, a reporter for the Spanish language newspaper, El Diario, received an anonymous phone call that lead Gonzalez to the suspected killer's uncle.
+Four days after the murder, Esli Ramon Gonzalez, a reporter for the Spanish language newspaper, El Diario, received an anonymous phone call that led Gonzalez to the suspected killer's uncle.
 With the uncle's assistance, Gonzalez was brought to the Bronx residence of 20-year-old Jose Antonio Saldana.
 The two men persuaded Saldana to surrender himself to police.
 From a lineup, Collins's widow immediately identified Saldana as her husband's killer.
 He was arrested and held without bail.

 The day following Saldana's arrest was supposed to be his last day of work at Crown Die Casting Corp.
 He had quit his job with the intention of moving back to Puerto Rico.
 On November 11, 1966, Saldana pled guilty to the murder of Collins and he was sentenced 20 years to life in prison on December 12, 1966.
-During sentencing, State Supreme Court Justice Charles Marks said, "more stringent regulations are needed for people from Puerto Rico."
+During sentencing, State Supreme Court Justice Charles Marks stated, "more stringent regulations are needed for people from Puerto Rico."
 Saldana was released from prison on August 11, 1983.